avishekmitra/Weather/README.md

 e.g - > 8GB Ram should process < 1 MB files very quickly.

 ```
-Please find the steps needed to be follow before executing the project :
+    ##   Please find the steps needed to be follow before executing the project :
           1. A static 'cea.tif file to be placed in data folder (for this project) ->
           2. A static '2018-12-21 UN/LOCODE by Country version 2018-2' file has been created from exporting ms_access db to .txt file

-~/environments/Weather/src/main/data$ ll
+          Git location: Weather/src/main/data
- -rwxrwxrwx 1 amitra amitra 2781761 Feb 14 14:34 UNLOCODE.txt*
+          UNLOCODE.txt*
- -rwxrwxrwx 1 amitra amitra  270993 Feb 13 17:23 cea.tif*
+          cea.tif*

  *Note you might have to change file permission depending on your env setup using -> chmod